openconnect/ocserv/doc/ocpasswd.8.md

     location.

   * **-g, --group**::
     Specify the user's group name.
+Note that groups of one character such as '*' and 'x', are ignored.

   * **-d, --delete**::
     Deletes the specified user from the password file.